 Information bias is a type of error that occurs when key study variables are incorrectly measured or classified.
-Information biases can affect results observational or experimental studies due to systematic differences in how data are obtained from different study groups.
+Information bias can affect the results of observational or experimental studies because of systematic differences in how data are obtained from different study groups.
 Information bias is also called measurement bias or classification error.

 biais d information biais dinformation